arnoldart/arnoldart/README.md

 ### Hi there 👋

-Hi my name is Jedidta Adoni Saputra, i'm 18 years old and I often use js frameworks like reactjs and nextjs, and I learn flutter
+Hi my name is Jedidta Adoni Saputra aka Arnold, I am is really a noob programmer for now if you have any questions about programming please don't ask me because I already told you I'm a noob

 <img src="https://img.shields.io/badge/javascript%20-%23323330.svg?&style=for-the-badge&logo=javascript&logoColor=%23F7DF1E"/>